 let world = &s[6..11];

-This is similar to taking a reference to the whole String, but with the extra [0..5] bit.
+This is similar to taking a reference to the whole String but with the extra [0..5] bit.
 Rather than a reference to the entire String, it’s a reference to an internal position in the String and the number of elements that it refers to.

 We create slices with a range of [starting_index..ending_index], but the slice data structure actually stores the starting position and the length of the slice.
 So in the case of let world = &s[6..11];, world would be a slice that contains a pointer to the 6th byte of s and a length value of 5.

-Figure 4-6 shows this in a diagram:
+Figure 4-12 shows this in a diagram.

-Figure 4-6: String slice referring to part of a String
+Figure 4-12: String slice referring to part of a String

-With Rust’s .. range syntax, if you want to start at the first index (zero), you can drop the value before the ... .In other words, these are equal:
+With Rust’s .. range syntax, if you want to start at the first index (zero), you can drop the value before the two periods.
+In other words, these are equal:

 let s = String::from("hello");